Zando

 Zando is an American independent publisher based in New York City.
 Zando publishes literary fiction, non-fiction and young adult books.
 The company consists of imprints Zando, Zando Young Readers, SJP Lit, Gillian Flynn Books, Crooked Media Reads, Sweet July Books, Atlantic Editions, Get Lifted Books and Hillman Grad Books.

 History

-The company was founded in 2020 by Molly Stern, former publisher at Crown.
+The company was founded in 2020 by Molly Stern, a former publisher at Crown.
 Zando is known for partnering with high-profile individuals, companies and brands to publish and promote books.
-Zando is distributed by Ingram Content Group.
+Zando is distributed by Penguin Random House.

+In 2024, Zando launched the romance imprint Slowburn.
+The inaugural title was Brynne Weaver's Leather & Lark, the second installment in the Ruinous Love trilogy, which became an instant New York Times best seller.